Los Angeles Child Support Attorney

 - Contempt of court: If the parent refuses to pay, they could face fines or even jail time.

-Child Support and Custody Modifications
+Child Support & Custody Modifications

 Changes in a parent's circumstances may require adjustments to child support or custody agreements.
 California law allows for modifications when there is a significant change in income, employment status, or custody arrangements.